tristanchu/DCFC/README.txt

                    - PICTURES_ORIGINALS - Photos as originally received
                    - PICTURES_RESERVES  - Photos that could be used on the website

+August 9, 2015 : V 1.1.2 Released
+                 - Updated Prospective Students Page.
+Submitted Pictures and Text for the 2015-2016 year
+                 - Minor reformat of the Prospective Students Page (structure, grid orientation)
+                 - Updated 1 student bio (roster_32) on Roster Page
+                 - Added IDEAS FOR LATER section to README

  ---------------------
 |   IDEAS FOR LATER   |
  ---------------------

 - Some way to automate the photo organization, cropping, and uploading process.
 Perhaps a script that combines facial detection and resolution scaling

+- Get a professional photographer (or a little girl with a high end camera) to take artsy photos of the team, "candids," and generally supply us with website content.
+  Stalking Facebook for photos is a gamble in terms of getting A) High Quality photos of B) the right size / resolution with C) good content that is usable.